 Video performance is strong too; you can shoot 4K footage at 60fps, or even 8K footage at 24fps, and the motion tracking worked very well to keep the subject in focus whenever I used it.

 - High-end processor

 - Excellent performance results

 - Software is a mixed bag

-The Xiaomi 12 Pro runs on the flagship Snapdragon 8 Gen 1 processor, and you get true flagship performance here.
+The Xiaomi 12 Pro runs on the year-old Snapdragon 8 Gen 1 processor, though it still delivers true flagship performance.
 Demanding games all ran smoothly on high settings in my tests, adding to my enjoyment.
 While I didn’t sense any lag or delay when opening apps or multi-tasking between them.

 This performance held up well under my benchmarking testing as well, where it registered impressive CPU scores (measured by Geekbench) and especially GPU scores (measured by 3DMark).
 These scores offer a reliable point of comparison between different devices by pushing them hard under specific test conditions, though it’s not a substitute for real-world use.

 Take a look at the table below, and scroll across to compare it to its peers:

 As you can see, CPU scores are similar to 2022 handsets such as the OnePlus 10 Pro, Realme GT 2 Pro, or the Samsung Galaxy S22 Plus – though its GPU scores are significantly better than those of the latter, so that’s great news for keen mobile gamers who want an edge over their opponents.
 It can’t quite compete with newer 2023 flagships in benchmarks, but that likely won’t be noticeable in everyday use.

 The chipset supports 5G connectivity, and the phone also has Wi-Fi 6 and Wi-Fi 6E support, along with Bluetooth 5.2.